White-browed shama: Ecology and behavior

 Presumed to feed on small insects and larvae.
 Typically found in pairs foraging in the dense and lower foliage.
 This species is believed to be territorial.

 Breeding occurs in April and may.
 Nest is described as cub of grass and dry leaves.
 Lays 2 pale green eggs with reddish brown spots.

 Habitat and conservation status

-Found in primary forest, mature secondary forest typically in below 1,000 masl.
+Found in primary forest, mature secondary forest typically in below 1000 m asl.
 It is believed to be generally common.

 This species has been assessed as Least-concern species by the International Union for Conservation of Nature as it remains locally common and relatively tolerant to disturbed habitats.
 This species is still believed to be on the decline due to the extensive habitat clearance.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.
 This species is found in a few protected areas including Bataan National Park, Northern Sierra Madre Natural Park, Angat Watershed Forest Reserve, Mount Makiling, Kalbario–Patapat Natural Park, Bicol Natural Park and Bulusan Volcano Natural Park but actual protection from deforestation is still lax.